Business North West’s Reimagining, Reinvigoration, Reinvestment projects for Burnie, Tasmania.

 Business Northwest with the support of the Burnie City Council was busy injecting a bit of community vibe into the streets of Burnie in celebration of lighting the Christmas Tree for 2021.
 A blend of markets, music, food and Christmas lights was enjoyed by those lucky enough to snare a ticket.
 Tickets were gone within 32 hours!

 Any opportunity to spruce up a big blank wall and we’re there!
-As part of our promotions budget we allocate a bit of funding to support local artists in creating interesting pieces of work to bring to life otherwise dull blank walls.
+As part of our promotions budget, we allocate a bit of funding to support local artists in creating interesting pieces of work to bring to life otherwise dull blank walls.
 Our local artist Ariel Pascoe completed the Tigers Mural on the outside of the Kmart Building in Mount street last year.
-This year, we scoped out a run down wall in need of some attention, and with a great deal from Direct Edge Equipment rentals, go to work on this cherry picker to bring Ariel’s work to new heights!
+This year, we scoped out a run-down wall in need of some attention and, with a great deal from Direct Edge Equipment rentals, got to work on this cherry picker to bring Ariel’s work to new heights!

-Why bother creating images on blank walls I hear you say?
-Well, there is plenty of good research out there that tells us that street facades with plenty of activity, and interest create greater feelings of wellbeing that those large empty wall spaces.
+Why bother creating images on blank walls?
+I hear you say.
+Well, there is plenty of good research out there that tells us that street facades with plenty of activity and interest create greater feelings of wellbeing than those large empty wall spaces.
 So hopefully seeing a few empty walls spruced up in our CBD will make you want to stay a bit longer and visit more often!

 Background of Burnie 2.0

 In early 2020 we were invited by the Burnie City Council to undertake promotions for the City of Burnie to drive retail and visitation to the city.
-Following a thorough evaluation of the strengths, weaknesses, opportunities and threats with local retail and tourism businesses, we devised a plan to help reimagine, reinvigorate and revive Burnie CBD and beyond.
-Dubbed, Burnie 2.0, it draws from Burnie’s successes and provides building blocks for making Burnie even better, through innovative thinking, blue sky thinking, and most importantly, budgeted practical actions.
+Following a thorough evaluation of the strengths and weaknesses of, opportunities for and threats to local retail and tourism businesses, we devised a plan to help reimagine, reinvigorate and revive Burnie CBD and beyond.
+Dubbed Burnie 2.0, it draws from Burnie’s successes and provides building blocks for making Burnie even better through innovative thinking, blue sky thinking, and, most importantly, budgeted practical actions.

-Our role is to connect across a range of government, business, community and not for profit groups to pull together strategic project elements that will deliver.
-This is an evolving process, that is driven by feedback from community members, retailers, business enterprises and council.
+Our role is to connect across a range of government, business, community and not-for-profit groups to pull together strategic project elements that will deliver.
+This is an evolving process driven by feedback from community members, retailers, business enterprises and council.

 The second phase of the 2.0 projects is to reinvigorate business and retail spaces, creating energy and vibrancy for Burnie locals and visitors.
 It should be a place that offers opportunities for entrepreneurship and community connections.
 Check out what’s happening in this space on our renew-burnie page.

-The third phase of the 2.0 projects is to create awareness to our local cousins and visitors across the strait about Burnie through interstate and intrastate marketing and promotions.
+The third phase of the 2.0 projects is to create awareness in our local cousins and visitors across the strait about Burnie through interstate and intrastate marketing and promotions.

-The fourth phase of the 2.0 projects, is press REPEAT ABOVE to ensure constancy, and ongoing vibrancy to support ongoing community and business wellbeing and economic prosperity.
-Our mindset is holistic- we believe the city reflects its people and its people reflect the city.
+The fourth phase of the 2.0 projects is to ensure constancy and ongoing vibrancy to support ongoing community, business wellbeing and economic prosperity.
+Our mindset is holistic – we believe the city reflects its people and its people reflect the city.
 Our projects must be good for the citizens of Burnie to be good for the City of Burnie.